json-transformations/jsonls/README.rst

 Jsonls
 ======

-*A tool to explore and list JSON document info*
+*A tool to explore and list JSON data*

 Usage
 -----